xylusthemes/wp-event-aggregator/README.txt

 16. Upcoming WP Events widget in front-end without Event image(Pro)

 == Changelog ==

+= 1.8.5 =
+* ADDED: Modern and easy-to-use admin interface for better user experience
+* ADDED: Option to assign an author while importing events
+* ADDED: Support for importing events using Collection ID from Eventbrite (Pro version)
+* ADDED: Toggle button to Activate or Pause scheduled imports anytime (Pro version)
+* ADDED: Import events directly from CSV, XML, or JSON files (Pro version)
+* FIXED: Improved Eventbrite API performance for faster imports and lower server load (Pro version)
+* IMPROVEMENTS: Set a default image for events that don’t have one
+* IMPROVEMENTS: Strengthened plugin security for safer usage

 = 1.8.4 =
 * ADDED: Integrated support for the EventPrime plugin